 When you launch Safari, it shows the search bar at the top along with your Favourites and Recently Visited pages.
 It’s straightforward to figure out how to use it, and you can customize the Safari start page in macOS.

-Further, in iOS 15, Safari features a streamlined tab bar that takes up minimal room on the page and floats slightly above the screen’s bottom.
+Further, in iOS 15 or later, Safari features a streamlined tab bar that takes up minimal room on the page and floats slightly above the screen’s bottom.
 It seamlessly moves out of the way as you scroll and easily appears again with a tap.